8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Like most We-Vibe toys, this one has an excellent motor.
 It’s strong and rumbly, and ideally situated within the toy to transmit the most vibrations to the right spots.
 When I use vibrating clitoral vibrators, I tend to turn them straight to the highest setting and leave them there.
 It’s different with butt toys, though, where I tend to prefer slightly gentler stimulation.
 The top setting on the Ditto+ is actually a bit too much for me!
 Butts are sensitive and easily overstimulated, as it turns out.
 (At least mine is.)

-Sometimes it feels as though every sex toy ever to exist claims to be “whisper quiet.”
-This is usually laughably and demonstrably untrue (with the companies that proclaim it the most often producing the most obnoxiously loud, rattly, whiny toys!)
+Sometimes it feels as though every sex toy I review claims to be “whisper quiet,” and the We-Vibe Ditto+ is no exception.
+This is usually laughably and demonstrably untrue.
+To be honest, the companies that proclaim this are often the ones producing the most obnoxiously loud, rattly, whiny toys!
 However, We-Vibe toys are consistently impressively quiet, especially when you balance their level of power against their level of volume.

 The Ditto+ is no exception.
 Even at the highest setting its noise is no more than a quiet buzz.
 It’s totally discreet for use anywhere with a reasonable level of ambient noise.
 (So if going out with a plug in is your thing, have at it!)

-The brand new We-Vibe app has been totally redesigned and rebuilt from scratch.
+The brand new We-Vibe app has been totally redesigned and rebuilt from scratch, so I downloaded the new version for this We-Vibe Ditto+ review.
 It’s free to download from the Android or iOS app stores.
 You don’t even need to create an account to start playing, so you can dive in straight away.

 The app walks you through connecting your toy, which is done through Bluetooth and takes about 20 seconds.
 You can then select “Play” to control your toy from close range, or “Long Distance Play” to connect with a partner anywhere in the world.